 Do Babies Dream?

-This would naturally be the first conclusion we would come to when searching for the answer to babies’ sleepy laughter.
 Unfortunately, there is no definitive proof that babies dream because… well, they cannot speak.

 According to psychologist David Foulkes – an expert on pediatric dreaming – babies do not dream.